livecode/livecode/docs/notes/feature-sqlite_update_1.md

    put revOpenDatabase("sqlite", "mydb.sqlite", "binary") -- open the connection in the 'new' binary mode put revOpenDatabase("sqlite", "mydb.sqlite", "extensions") -- enable loadable extensions for this connection put revOpenDatabase("sqlite", "mydb.sqlite", "binary,extensions") -- enable both 'new' binary mode and loadable extensions

-Note: We are hoping to update SQLite to 3.8.3 before release - assuming that SQLite has declared that version stable before then.